 The rodeo runs thick through their veins like blackstrap molasses.
-With more character than a pair of tattered Wrangler Jeans, these dedicated athletes share a common bond and passion for wide open spaces, animals, and the cowboy way.
+With more character than a pair of tattered Wrangler Jeans, these dedicated athletes share a common bond and passion for wide-open spaces, animals, and the cowboy way.
 Cowboys remain cherished American icons—not because of what they do or because of their romanticized past—but because of who they are.

 Hundreds of years have passed since the Spanish cattlemen known as vaqueros helped influence what would later morph into today’s American cowboy.
-Yet, the nineteenth century spirit and work ethic that helped build our country is still etched deeply into their souls.
+Yet, the nineteenth-century spirit and work ethic that helped build our country is still etched deeply into their souls.

 You could see it in the intensity of their gaze; you could see it in their battle-tested hands; you could see it in how they held their heads high and proud, even after getting tossed onto the ground and stepped on.
-It was even evident in the camaraderie, laughter, and stories they all shared with a cowboy vibe that felt like you were passing a flask of whisky around the campfire after an all-day cattle drive.
+It was even evident in the camaraderie, laughter, and stories they all shared with a cowboy vibe that felt like you were passing a flask of whiskey around the campfire after an all-day cattle drive.

 The rodeo continues to be one of the most historic and time-honored forms of North American pageantry and competition in existence today—a seemingly unchanged vestige to remind us of our humble Americana roots.
 In a world that has become overly complicated, impersonal, and materialistic, it’s good to know some things never change—and to know our genuine icons have not faded.